 - concluded the opinion recommended to the board at year-end that there were no material breakdowns in internal control.

 - reviewed the group’s policies and approach to risk management and found them to be sound;

 - considered all material risks to which the group is exposed, ensuring that the requisite risk management culture, policies and systems are progressively implemented and functioning effectively;

 - management is accountable to the board for implementing and monitoring the processes of risk management and integrating this into day-to-day activities.
-These processes are confirmed on an ongoing basis through the completion of the quarterly Bidcorp management representation letter signed and submitted to the committee;
+These processes are confirmed on an ongoing basis through the completion of the quarterly Bidcorp management representation letter signed and submitted to the audit and risk committee;

 - performs ongoing monitoring of the enterprise-wide risk assessment process to ensure risks and opportunities are adequately identified, evaluated and managed at the appropriate level in each business, and that the individual and joint impact of risks identified on the group was considered;

 - reviewed legal matters that could have a material impact on the group, as well as considering the adequacy and effectiveness of the group’s procedures to ensure compliance with legal and regulatory responsibilities; and

 - considered reports provided by management, internal assurance providers and the independent auditors regarding compliance with legal and regulatory requirements and found Bidcorp’s processes to be sound and effective.